 Important emergency numbers in Madrid

-Should something go wrong during your stay and you need to contact the authorities, keep this must-have list of emergency numbers at you at all times.
-Don't store it on your phone in case your phone gets stolen.
-It's best to write it down on a piece of paper and keep it in your pocket.
+Should something go wrong during your stay and you need to contact the authorities, keep this must-have list of emergency numbers with you.

 - Emergency medical assistance: 061